Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Exercise 4: Analyse SonarQube Reports

 We will analyse the report in SonarQube portal to see if there are critical bugs and fix them in our code.
-In the below dashboard, we have a critical bug.
-Let us fix this.
+In the below dashboard, we notice that there is a critical bug which needs to be fixed.

 1. Go to SonarQube and click **Bugs**.